Material Donations and Pickup Services

 You may qualify for free pickup services!
 Find out here.

-We love our construction donations!
+We love our construction donations and architectural salvage!
 Some of the highest quality and most reusable materials come from our partners in the construction industry.
 Please feel free to contact us with any questions or concerns.

 If you’re unsure if your donations will be accepted for pickup, send us an email with your pickup address, photo, description, and measurement of your donation to email@example.com or use this form.

 We are big fans for architectural salvage.
 Our goal is to accept materials that can be resold for a useful second life elsewhere, so that is the standard by which we determine eligibility.
 If the materials are in good condition, and are able to be reused by another, bring them on over!
 Each donation will be given a donation receipt for tax purposes.
 It is the responsibility of the donor to assess value and maintain this record.

 Items commonly accepted for donation: